 - The Gundam meta-series has used this trope a LOT.

-- Anew Returner for Lyle Dylandy in Gundam 00.
+- Anew Returner for Lyle Dylandy in Mobile Suit Gundam 00.
 Lyle goes into a Heroic BSOD after.

-- And lest we forget, Yurin L'Ciel for Flit Asuno from the latest series Gundam Age.
+- And lest we forget, Yurin L'Ciel for Flit Asuno from the latest series Mobile Suit Gundam AGE.
 Seeing Flit completely lose it afterwards makes this depressing scene worse.
 Her death haunts him for the next seventy years, as he tries his hardest to slaughter all the Vagans he possibly can in revenge.

-- Four Murasame is the most prominent in Zeta Gundam for Kamille, although she wasn't the first or last death that would drive him forward in this series.
+- Four Murasame is the most prominent in Mobile Suit Zeta Gundam for Kamille, although she wasn't the first or last death that would drive him forward in this series.

 - And, of course, the original that all others usually nod to, Lalah Sune in Mobile Suit Gundam.
 She turns out to be an especially interesting case, since she died saving Char by throwing herself in front of Amuro's beam saber strike, leading to Char and Amuro blaming each other for her death for almost the rest of their lives.

 - Mary Magdalene's death in Chrono Crusade is the main event in Chrono's background that drives a lot of his actions in the present.
 In the manga, her role is fleshed out and she has much more of a personality, but the anime gives her nothing more than a flashback in one episode, which weakens her as a character and gives her little more to do than to give Chrono a reason to angst.

 - While not a death per se, Kolulu in Gash Bell largely fits this trope since, within the scope of the series, getting your book burned is, for all intents and purposes, death.
 She provides the bulk of the motivation for the main character to strive on to become King of the demon world.